powsybl/powsybl-metrix/README.md

 #### Metrix simulator

 Metrix simulator is an independent C++ executable.
 It must be installed before using powsybl-metrix.
+Further documentation, including functional documentation (only in French at the moment) is available on the [dedicated page](https://powsybl.readthedocs.io/projects/powsybl-metrix/en/latest/metrix-simulator.html) on our website.

 It has its own toolchain and requirements.